 Earlier in the year the French had despatched the brilliant Captain Pierre André, the Balli de Suffren, with five sail of the line out to India, whilst the British had prepared a force led by the unpredictable Commodore George Johnstone to capture the Cape of Good Hope from the Dutch.
 On 16 April Suffren attacked Johnstone at the Battle of Porto Praya, and racing ahead to the Cape he landed troops there to supplement the Dutch defences, with the result that Johnstone abandoned his enterprise.
 Sailing on to the Indian Ocean, Suffren arrived at the Isle de France in October to join Rear-Admiral Comte Thomas d’Orves, who in January had taken six sail north to assist Hyder Ali attack Madras, but had left in April when the British were virtually on the point of surrender.

 On 2 May Captain Sir George Collier’s Canada 74 captured the Spanish frigate Santa Leocadia 34, whilst the ever ubiquitous Captain Sir James Wallace of the Nonsuch 64 fought an inconclusive action with the larger French Actif 74 over 14/15 May.
+Another inconclusive action was that fought on 5 June between the Ulysses 44 and the French frigate Surveillante in which the former lost the service of her three senior officers to severe wounds and was rendered unmanageable.
 On 28 May two tiny brigs valiantly engaged an American frigate for over four and a half hours before succumbing, whilst the frigates Flora 36 and Crescent 28 endured three weeks of unparalleled activity in the early summer, highlighted by their participation in the Battle of Cape St. Mary on 30 May.
 A mutiny aboard the frigate Santa Monica on 16 July led to sixty men being sentenced to death and a surprising intervention by Admiral Rodney, and the Battle of Cape Breton on 21 July saw two French frigates engage a British convoy with fatal consequences for Captain Henry Francis Evans.